marknelsonengineer-sp23/sre_lab4_memscan/README.md

   - `--malloc` can be used with `--numMalloc` to explore the difference between one large malloc and many small ones.
 Note that `DEFAULT_MMAP_THRESHOLD` is 131,072 bytes.
 See [Malloc Internals] and [mallopt].
+  - memscan does not explore System V shared memory segments.

 [Malloc Internals]: https://sourceware.org/glibc/wiki/MallocInternals
 [mallopt]: https://man7.org/linux/man-pages/man3/mallopt.3.html